Domino Vitali: Never Say Never Again

 In Never Say Never Again, the character is called Domino Petachi (played by Kim Basinger), with her last name resembling the novel's original Petacchi.
 Unlike in the first film version where she refers to Largo as her "guardian", there is no disguising the fact they are involved romantically.

 Domino meets Bond at a spa in Monte Carlo, where he poses as a masseur and massages her for information.
 This gives her immense pleasure, though she later realizes he is not who he appears to be.
 She encounters him again at a casino where Bond introduces himself to her.
 They have drinks before being interrupted by Largo (Klaus Maria Brandauer).
 The two dance briefly, where Bond informs her about the death of her brother Jack Petachi (Gavan O'Herlihy).
 Bond is then invited to Largo's yacht, where Largo spies on them kissing in her cabin.
 He leaves Bond manacled near Palmyra, while Domino is auctioned off as a slave to some unsavory Arabs.
 Bond eventually escapes and rescues her.
 They are then chased by the Arabs on horseback until the horse jumps off a cliff into the ocean.
 They are rescued from the water by Felix Leiter (Bernie Casey) and a team from MI6.
 After their rescue, Domino and Bond track Largo to a location known as "The Tears of Allah".
 The two take a shower together, and Bond kisses her before heading off to stop Largo.
 The circumstances of her spearing Largo as he and Bond fight are altered from the original film – here it takes place underwater, with all the characters in scuba gear.
 The film ends with Bond indicating his intention to retire from MI6 and settle down with Domino.

 Reception

 About.com ranked Claudine Auger's Domino as number eight in their list of best Bond girls, calling her a "knockout".
-In a poll conducted by Moviefone in 2008, Basinger was ranked #3 in the top 10 sexiest Bond girls for her portrayal of Domino.

 Robert Caplen argues that Auger's Domino is part of a "successful formula" in the first decade of the franchise of "portraying submissive and obedient women" who "willingly allow Bond's masculinity to subdue them".

+In a 2008 poll conducted by Moviefone, Kim Basinger ranked number three in the top 10 sexiest Bond girls for her portrayal of Domino.
+In 2023, Men's Journal named Basinger eighth on their list of the best Bond girls of all time.

+While Auger vanished into obscurity after the release of Thunderball, Basinger went on to a decade-long reign as filmdom's foremost sex symbol after Never Say Never Again, starring in such high-profile movies as 9½ Weeks, Batman, L.A.
+Confidential and 8 Mile.